RobeDM/LIBIRWLS/README.md

 ### Mac OS X

 The default compiler installed in OS X is clang.
-It currently doesn't have a good support for openmp and it also have some problems to compile ATLAS due to its fortran routines.
+It currently doesn't have a good support for openmp.
 We recommend the installation of gcc using Homebrew or Macports:

  - Macports: Download and Install macports from [https://www.macports.org/](https://www.macports.org/) and install gcc using the following command line: